ai2cm/ace/README.md

 ### 2. Download data and checkpoint

-The checkpoint and a 1-year subsample of the validation data is available at [this Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.10791086).
+The checkpoint and a 1-year subsample of the validation data are available at [this Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.10791086).
 Download these to your local system.